 Vomiting can be a concerning symptom in your cat, especially if you do not know the cause.
 If your cat is regularly vomiting, it can indicate that they have some sort of underlying illness or a possible dietary allergy.
 Most healthy cats will not vomit unless it is to regurgitate a hairball.

-It is important to identify what your cat’s vomit looks like so you can tell if there is any blood or undigested food in the vomit, which can give you an indication as to what condition might be causing your cat to feel unwell.
+It is important to identify what your cat’s vomit looks like so you can tell if there is any blood or undigested food in the vomit, which can indicate what condition might be causing your cat to feel unwell.

-Below, we’ll look at 7 potential causes of your cat’s vomiting.
+Below, we’ll look at seven potential causes of your cat’s vomiting.

 The 7 Reasons Why Your Cat Threw Up